SalmaanRauf/LearnlyAI/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

+## Future Developments:
+I'm planning to add an upload section, allowing the LLM to create flashcards directly on the files uploaded.
 ---
 Thanks For Checking Out My App!